- What Is a Cervical Cap?

 - Women who have had an abortion or missed pregnancy six weeks before the intercourse.

 Cervical caps are reusable birth control aids.
 You can use it multiple times while it is inserted into the cervix or it can be cleaned and reused.
 It can be replaced after using it for a year or two, based on the frequency of usage.
 To check the intactness of the cap, closely examine it for any damage or cuts.
 You can check for any leakages by pouring water into it.
 You can also take it to your doctor, after a year to get it certified for use.
-Apart from wear and tear, the fit and size of the cup also have to be reassessed once a year to ensure that there is no room for any leakage.
+Apart from wear and tear, the fit and size of the cap also have to be reassessed once a year to ensure that there is no room for any leakage.
 This also can be done with the help of a certified medical practitioner.

 Cervical caps do not contain any hormones in them.
 Therefore, it does not interfere with the balance of hormones in the body.
 As it only creates a physical barrier, it is completely safe to breastfeed your baby while using a cervical cap.
 The spermicide used along with the cervical cap also does affect the breastfeeding.

-The use of cervical cap is not recommended if either of the partners is affected by the sexually transmitted disease.
+The use of the cervical cap is not recommended if either of the partners is affected by the sexually transmitted disease.
 It does not offer any protection against the transmission of the microorganisms causing the STD.
 In such cases, use of a condom can offer better protection than the cervical cap.
-Also, the spermicide used along with the cup increases the chances of infection and may aggravate it further.
+Also, the spermicide used along with the cap increases the chances of infection and may aggravate it further.

-There are chances for the cervical cap to get dislodged during sex and expose the couple to the risk of unexpected pregnancy.
+There are chances for the cervical cap to get dislodged during sex and expose the couple to the risk of an unexpected pregnancy.
 If the cap dislodges after ejaculation, then you must resort to taking the emergency birth control pills called the ECPs.
 These pills ensure that the fertilization is prevented in the uterus.
 You can also consult your doctor if you are doubtful about the effectiveness of the pills.

 Among the safe and effective contraceptives available in the market, the cervical cap is undoubtedly one of the best tools for birth control.
-More and more women are exploring the option of using the cervical cap, besides the conventional condoms and contraceptive pills, because the cups are harmless and do not affect the hormonal balance of the body.
+More and more women are exploring the option of using the cervical cap, besides the conventional condoms and contraceptive pills, because the caps are harmless and do not affect the hormonal balance of the body.